Climb the Most Beautiful Mountain on the Planet.

 Sleeping Bag (0°F)

 Rated to 0º F. Make certain that the sleeping bag is the right length.
 DON’T FORGET A COMPRESSION SACK FOR THE SLEEPING BAG.
 Many climbers also like a silk liner.
-For the Ecuador Climbing School: If you’re on our 9-Day (non-extension) trip, then a 20º F rated bag is ok.
+For the Ecuador Climbing School: If you’re on our 9-Day (non-extension) trip, a 20º F rated bag is ok.

 Recommended: Mountain Hardwear Phantom 0°F